circleci/circleci-docs/jekyll/_cci2/custom-images.md

 ## CircleCI Dockerfile Wizard

 Refer to the [`dockerfile-wizard` GitHub repository of CircleCI Public](https://github.com/circleci-public/dockerfile-wizard) for instructions to clone and use the wizard to create a Dockerfile to generate your custom image without installing Docker.

-## Creating a Custom Image Manually

-The following sections provide a walkthrough of how to create a custom image manually.
-In most cases you'll want to have a custom image for your [primary container]({{ site.baseurl }}/2.0/glossary/#primary-container) so that is the focus of this document.
-But, you can easily apply this knowledge to create images for supporting containers as well.

 ### How to Customize Docker Images for CircleCI 2.0 Video Tutorial